cthiebaud/openmozart.net/README.md

 ### On a Mobile Phone

-* Horizontal swipe: sets a new random order for the permutations.
+* Tap: sets a new random order for the permutations.
-* Long press (also known as 'press and hold'): toggles slideshow.
+* Long press (also known as 'press and hold'): toggles cheating.
-* Tap: toggles cheating.
+* No slideshow on mobile phone.

 ## Botched Philosophy